A Summary of Actions Taken by the 46th General Assembly of the Evangelical Presbyterian Church

 Our committee recommended that the GA amend the EPC’s 2017 Position Paper on Human Sexuality, the section “Same-Sex Attraction” in the 2018 Pastoral Letter on Human Sexuality, and two sections of the EPC’s constitution within the Book of Government.

 This subject monopolized the attention of the EPC for the past two years.
-Our committee’s recommendations were identical to the more conservative Presbyterian Church in America, in both our approach and conclusions (Position Paper, Pastoral Latter) and in our constitutional wording (Book of Government).
+Our committee’s recommendations were identical to the more conservative Presbyterian Church in America, in both our approach and conclusions (Position Paper, Pastoral Letter) and in our constitutional wording (Book of Government).
 The executive report of our committee can be read here.

 All of the AIC’s recommendations were adopted by the assembly.
 The Pastoral Letter revisions were approved 57-43% (one of the closest votes I can recall in EPC history) and the Position Paper revisions 65-35%.
 The first set of Book of Government amendments defeated an alternative, substitute motion 62-38% and then was adopted outright 67-33%.
 The final set of Book of Government recommendations was approved overwhelmingly by voice vote.
 These two sets of Book of Government amendments are now sent to the presbyteries for ratification.